Repression of early 1894: Resume of attacks

 Six days after Vaillant's execution, Henry went near the Élysée Palace.
 Seeing a strong police presence that made any action impossible, he instead chose to target the Café Terminus, where he threw a bomb into the crowd, killing one person and injuring 21.
 This attack, considered a foundational act of modern terrorism because Henry no longer targeted individuals but society as a whole—perceived as an objective enemy—was partially explained by Henry as an act of revenge for the repression suffered by anarchists.
 During his trial, he declared:

+The bourgeoisie has made anarchists into a single bloc. [...]
+Well then!
+Since you hold an entire movement responsible for the acts of a single man and strike as a bloc, we too will strike as a bloc.

 Two days later, the vicious circle of "repression-attacks" was highlighted by republicans such as Georges Clemenceau, who questioned the effectiveness of such measures in combating terrorism on 14 February 1894.
 He wrote, bringing the issue of political repression's efficacy to public attention:

+Will executions and attacks succeed one another endlessly?

 A friend of Henry, Désiré Pauwels, responded to Henry's arrest by carrying out the 20 February and the Madeleine bombings.
 Two days before Henry's execution, Célestin Nat carried out the 1894 Marseille stabbing.
 Finally, on 24 June 1894, Sante Caserio assassinated Sadi Carnot in Lyon.